Note: This profile includes terminology unique to the vampire lore in my novels. I'll provide brief definitions of these terms in [brackets].

 Orientation and any Atypical Sexual Desires: Bisexuality, fetishism, hematolagnia, and erotophonophilia.

-Sexual Experience: Growing up as a Puritan, Ezekiel was not supposed to have pre-marital sex, but he ended up having a few meaningless dalliances in his late teens anyway.
-When he reached adulthood, he took his religious beliefs more seriously and didn’t engage in sexual intercourse again until age 35 when he married Lydia Doty.
+Sexual Experience: Growing up as a Puritan, Ezekiel was not supposed to have pre-marital sex, but he ended up having a few dalliances in his late teens anyway.
+When he reached adulthood, he took his religious beliefs more seriously and didn’t engage in sexual intercourse again until age thirty-five when he married Lydia Doty.
 Since becoming a vampire, he’s had three more sexual partners: Tobias, James, and Eilwen.

-Special Notes: Ezekiel is attracted to people who are intelligent and creative—artists, musicians, thespians, and authors.
+Additional Notes: Ezekiel is attracted to people who are intelligent and creative—artists, musicians, thespians, and authors.
 He’s also aroused by the smell of flowers, the feel of silk or satin, and the way hair ripples and coils as it blows in the wind.
 Vampires don’t experience lust the way most people do.
 Regardless of what their orientation was in life, a vampire’s sexuality is potentially limitless, going beyond gender and appearance.
 They have the capacity to fetishize any body part, inanimate object, or situation that catches their interest.
 Their sexual attraction to another person often has nothing to do with said person’s physical beauty or gender, but instead has to do with their demeanor—what they’re wearing, how they walk, talk, and their temperament.
 Their desires also have a dark side.
 As expected of creatures that subsist on blood, vampires are aroused by the smell and taste of blood, and they also find erotic gratification in the act of murder.

 Skills: Was an expert carpenter, joiner, trim designer, and cabinetmaker in life.
 Since his mortal death, Ezekiel has become a talented painter, opera singer, actor, pianist, flautist, and violinist.
-He can speak Dutch, Welsh, French, and Italian.
+He can speak English, Dutch, Welsh, French, and Italian.

 Knowledge: Different art techniques, art history, literature, the occult to a limited degree, and exposure to different European cultures.